ayahamza1/MENABITs/index.md

+---
+layout: page
-## A Public Database of Egypt's BIT PDFs and Verified Texts
+title: A Public Database of Egypt's BIT PDFs and Verified Texts
+permalink: /home/
+---

 Compiled by [Aya Hamza](https://www.linkedin.com/in/ayahamza) to advance transparency in international investment law.
 Intended as a reference for lawyers, academics, policymakers, and investors.